 The three letters you need to know to move about Trondheim are A, T and B. Established in 2009, AtB, which literally means “A to B”, oversees public transport in Trondheim, from issuing tenders for operators, to setting fares and promoting the services.

 I've only mentioned buses so far, but there are other options in Trondheim.
 There is a commuter train line and a tram line, but they are only relevant for very specific parts of the city.

-In the summer of 2019, the bus system is being entirely overhauled.
-The idea is to make the system more efficient for the majority of users.
+In the summer of 2019, the city's bus system was entirely overhauled with the aim to make the network more efficient for the majority of users.

 There used to be an extensive tramway system in Trondheim, but just one line remains in operation today.
 It runs from the city centre to Lian, via Byåsen along the western side of the river.

 It's a useful commuter service for those living on Byåsen, but also provides a handy way for people to reach the popular recreational area of Bymarka.

 As there is just one tram line in the city, it's super easy to understand, especially if you're taking the full route.
 All bus tickets and passes are valid for the tram.

 Cruise passengers visiting Trondheim often pay for an expensive excursion that includes a trip on a heritage tram.
 For me, the DIY option is better, and it's much cheaper!
 You'll need to make your own way to the stop in the city centre, of course.